blake-mealey/pipelinedoc/packages/cli/README.md

 - `name`: the display name of the template.
 - `version`: the version of the template.
 Strings and numbers are supported.
 - `description`: the description of the template.
 Markdown is supported.
+- `deprecated`: whether or not the template is deprecated.
+Implicitly `true` if `deprecatedWarning` is supplied.
+- `deprecatedWarning`: a message to include with the deprecated warning.
+Markdown is supported.
 - `parameters.*.description`: the description of the parameter.
 Markdown is supported.

 ### Example